-Concrete has a lot of excellent properties, making them the most preferred structural members, but has its weakness too.
+Concrete got excellent properties, making them the most preferred material for structural members, but has its weakness too.
 Let us consider two cases where a concrete beam is subjected to loads.

-In this case, the RCC beam with steel behaves as a composite member and poor tensile strength and ductility of concrete are countered by reinforcement steel of high tensile strength and ductility.
+In this case, the RCC beam with steel behaves as a composite member.
+Concrete’s poor tensile strength and ductility are countered by the reinforcement steel having high tensile strength and ductility.

 Even though concrete owes the property of good compressive strength, it has the following disadvantages.